psu13/mutable-hakyll/posts/fried-rice-2023.md

 - Hot dogs.

 The game here is always the same.
 First fry/saute/brown off the meat so it's completely cooked.
-But it into a bowl.
+Put it into a bowl.
 Then do the same thing as we did above, and at some point mix in the meat.

 Next, do everything we just did.
 But at the end mix in frozen peas (maybe even peas and